lydiahmorah/International_Debt_Statistics/README.md

 The data is from the  World Bank (https://databank.worldbank.org/reports.aspx?source=2&Topic=20) World Bank is the organization that provides debt to countries.

-The analysis on in ternational debt will unveil the follwing insights:
+The analysis on international debt will unveil the following insights:

   1. The total amount of debt that is owed by the countries listed in the dataset.